 These pants ring up for a staggering $190!
 That's twice as much as some pairs in this review and more than three times the price of our Best Buy winner, the Columbia Saturday Trail.
-They are a specialized pant that's more in a league of its own, but still… that's a lot to spend on one pair of pants.
+They are a specialized pair that's more in a league of its own, but still… that's a lot to spend on one pair of pants.
 Hopefully, if you do spring for them, they will last you forever!

 The Arc'teryx Gamma LT is a sleek hiking pant.
 The trim fit and smooth, stretchy material look great on, and they are the bee's knees on cold and wet days.
-They aren't well suited for warmer weather hiking, but if you hike no matter the weather or the season, this is a great option to have on you.
+They aren't well suited for warmer weather hiking, but if you're out on the trail no matter the weather or the season, this is a great option to have on you.